slaclab/beamtime-calibration-suite/docs/logging.md

 # Logging

-Logging calls are added to the library code, and also to some commonly used files in _/suite_scripts_ to act as (example)[https://github.com/slaclab/beamtime-calibration-suite/blob/main/suite_scripts/TimeScanParallelSlice.py].
+Logging calls are added to the library code, and also to some commonly used files in _/suite_scripts_ to act as [example](https://github.com/slaclab/beamtime-calibration-suite/blob/main/suite_scripts/TimeScanParallelSlice.py)

-Using the following method will append log messages to the log-file if it already exists, or create a new log-file if the file doesn't exist.
+Using the following method will append log messages to the log-file if it already exists, or create a new log-file if the file doesn't exist

-If you want a new log-file for each run of a high-level script, atm you will need to rename the log-file after each run so a new one will be generated.
+If you want a new log-file for each run of a high-level script, atm you will need to rename the log-file after each run so a new one will be generated

 To have your high-level script generate logs from the calibrationSuite library code, add the following at the top of the script:
 ```